 What Is California Lemon Law?

 The Song-Beverly Warranty Act, also known as the California Lemon Law, applies to automobile manufacturers who sell their cars to consumers in the State of California.
 When a new car is sold or leased in the State of California, it is covered by an express warranty, so if there are problems, the manufacturer or authorized dealer must repair the faulty vehicle and make it conform to the warranty.
-Otherwise, they must either replace the lemon with a comparable vehicle or buy it back from the consumer.
+Otherwise, they must either replace the Lemon with a comparable vehicle or buy it back from the consumer.

-California lemon law qualifications mean that the vehicle in question must:
+California Lemon Law qualifications mean that the vehicle in question must

-- Still be covered by the original manufacturer’s warranty
+- Still be covered by the original manufacturer’s warranty.

 - Have been brought to an authorized dealer or manufacturer for repairs a reasonable number of times

-We Can Protect Your Rights Under CA Lemon Law
+Protecting Your Rights Under CA Lemon Law